rodrigohervas/ClientManagerAPI/Readme.md

 [ClientsManager API](https://homemanagerrh.herokuapp.com/)

+## Set up

+Complete the following steps to start a new project (NEW-PROJECT-NAME):

+1. Clone this repository to your local machine `git clone https://github.com/rodrigohervas/ClientManagerAPI.git NEW-PROJECT-NAME`
+2. `cd` into the cloned repository
+3. Make a fresh start of the git history for this project with `rm -r -Force .git`, amd then `git init`
+4. Make sure that the .gitignore file is encoded as 'UTF-8'

+Note.
+This server can be used with the following client repo: [xxxx](xxxxx)

-## Azure web app and Azure Active Directory:
+## Configuration: Azure web app and Azure Active Directory:

 Before using the API there are several you need to follow to create the API in Azure and register it in Azure Active Directory: